 File Response questions require students to upload a file from their computers or from the Content Collection as the answer to the question.
 This type of question is graded manually, and it enables students to work on something before a test and submit it with a test, particularly if it requires a large amount of text.

-Submitting the answer this way also allows you to download, review, and assess the submission without an active internet connection, although you will still need to access the Grade Center to assign a grade.
+Submitting the answer this way also allows you to download, review, and assess the submission later without an active internet connection, although you will still need to access the Grade Center to assign a grade.

 You cannot add File Response questions to surveys.